About the Position

 Executive Director, Dining Hall Services Director, or his/her designee

 Exempt Status: FLSA Exempt

-Dates of Employment: May 31st – August 14th
+Dates of Employment: June 12 – August 18th (some weeks are negotiable)

 Job Description Summary:

 Participates in all facets of camp food service including food preparation, serving and sanitation.
 The dining hall serves groups ranging in size from 25 – 85 persons.

 1. Keep all work areas and dining room areas clean and sanitized.

 2. Prep food for cooking.